e-c-k-e-r/vall-e/docs/emb.md

 * train a separate model that simply converts from EnCodec to DAC (requires another model to juggle, but does not require training a new model)
 * train *all* NAR levels as independent masking sequences similar to the `NAR-len` (complicated)
   * if this works, then it means that there's little to no mappable relation between DAC's RVQ levels

+  Other literature does mention the difficulty for a model to model using DAC as a codec.

+#### `nvidia/audio-codec-44khz`

+This novel codec promises more than DAC without the difficulty to model with it.

+NVIDIA's NeMo audio codec doesn't necessarily have a concrete name, but is simply referred to as `nemo` in the code.
+The included code under `./emb/codecs/nemo.py` is mostly copied (with attribution) from the reference implementation with additional tweaks.
+In the future, it would be beneficial to decouple it from NeMo's framework and its dependencies.

+However, because this codec relies on FSQ (Finite Scalar Quantization) rather than RVQ (Residual Vector Quantization), each level of the codebook governs a specific band of the mel spectrum, where each level for RVQ governs additive levels to the final audio.
+Because of this, the original approach of inferencing the strongest detail, then each level predicts the next, isn't a good fit for FSQ-based codecs.

+Proposed architectures may include:
+* independent NAR-demasking for *all* levels, rather than FSQ level 0.
+  * little additional code is required, as existing NAR-demasking training/inference code can be repurposed for additional levels.
+* parallel decoding for *all* levels in one pass, rather than separate passes for each level.
+  * some extra code would be required for orchestrating the additional decoding heads in parallel.
+  * the decoding heads may simply be a single `nn.Linear` classifier, or additional transformer blocks.

 ## `transcribe.py`